shane-tomlinson/connect-fonts-sourcesanspro/README.md

 Available subsets:
 * en

-5. Set your CSS up to use the new font by using the "Source Sans Pro Black" font-family.
+5. Set your CSS up to use the new font by using the "Source Sans Pro" font-family.
 ```
     body {
-      font-family: 'Source Sans Pro Black', 'sans-serif', 'serif';
+      font-family: 'Source Sans Pro', 'sans-serif', 'serif';
     }
 ```

 ## Font Info
-Source Sans Pro Black
+Source Sans Pro

 * Copyright: Copyright 2010, 2012 Adobe Systems Incorporated.
 All Rights Reserved.
 * Trademark: Source is a trademark of Adobe Systems Incorporated in the United States and/or other countries.